aminnairi/vim-cheatsheet/README.md

-`l` | Move the cursor one character after the current one `L` | Move the cursor under the last line of the screen `zz` | Move the screen so that the cursor gets in the middle of the screen `ZZ` | Write all buffers and close VM
+`l` | Move the cursor one character after the current one `L` | Move the cursor under the last line of the screen `zz` | Move the screen so that the cursor gets in the middle of the screen `zt` | Move the screen so that the cursor gets in the top of the screen `zb` | Move the screen so that the cursor gets in the bottom of the screen `ZZ` | Write all buffers and close VM
 `x` | Delete the character under the cursor
 `X` | Delete the character before the cursor
-`cc` | Delete all characters in the line under the cursor and go into `INSERT` mode `cta` | Delete all character from the cursor until the character before the next `a` character and go into `INSERT` mode `cTa` | Delete all character from the cursor until the character before the previous `a` character and go into `INSERT` mode `cfa` | Delete all character from the cursor until the next `a` character and go into `INSERT` mode `cFa` | Delete all character from the cursor until the previous `a` character and go into `INSERT` mode `ciw` | Delete all characters of a word independently of the position of cursor in the word and go into `INSERT` mode `C` | Delete all characters from the cursor until the end of the line and go into `INSERT` mode `v` | Go into `VISUAL` mode
+`cc` | Delete all characters in the line under the cursor and go into `INSERT` mode `C` | Delete all characters from the cursor until the end of the line and go into `INSERT` mode `v` | Go into `VISUAL` mode
 `V` | Go into `VISUAL LINE` mode